SAP-samples/btp-dc-jl-samples/README.md

-# Welcome to btp-foundation-dc-samples
+# Welcome to BTP Discovery Center samples

-This SAP Samples repository contains SAP Discovery Center samples for the SAP BTP foundation.
+This SAP Samples repository contains SAP Discovery Center samples for the SAP BTP and Joule.

 # Containing Files